 I invested in an MBA in International Business for those 2 words.

 It became a running joke, that we would conclude every session with ‘it depends’.
-And I see how often leaders, particularly those in highly political, multicultural, hierarchical, complex institutions will default to this answer.
+And I see how often leaders who I work with, particularly those in highly political, multicultural, hierarchical, complex institutions such as the United Nations, will default to this answer.

 And they are right.
 It does depend.
 Context is important.